 Each year we survey different populations to learn about HIV prevalence, sex and drug use, HIV testing, and use of local HIV prevention programs.
 The survey provides up-to-date information to help improve HIV prevention in King County.
-Seattle has been an important and successful part of this effort since 2005.
-Starting in early June of 2018, the Seattle NHBS teams will be conducting interviews with community members as part of two separate surveys.
+Seattle has been an important and successful part of this effort since 2004.

 How to get involved

-The Seattle NHBS teams will be out in the community conducting interviews, starting in early June and ending sometime in late 2018.
+The Seattle NHBS team will be conducting virtual interviews, starting in June 2021 through November 2021.
 Recruitment is conducted using a coupon system.
 People interested in participating in a survey will need to have a coupon in order to contribute to the information collected.
-Some people who complete the survey may be asked to refer other people they know – they will be given coupons to give to others they know.
+Some people who complete the survey may be asked to refer other people they know – again through coupons.

 If you receive a coupon, please call to schedule an appointment.

 Members of the community are not able to volunteer for either survey.

 People must have a coupon in order to participate, but having a coupon does not guarantee participation.
 A few questions are asked of respondents to see if they are selected for the survey.
 Those who are selected by the computer and agree to participate are eligible to be financially compensated for their time as a token of appreciation.